yehorovye/gotcha/README.md

 4. `NO_COLOR` spec compliant.
 5. fassssst!
 6. well-documented. (ig)
-7. rejects modern scum. windows or macos are not supported (and will never be).
+7. rejects modern scum. macos are not supported (and will never be). (windows may be supported)
 8. approved by jesus.
 9. idk.